Broadband Speed and Bandwidth – A Definitive Guide

 Firstly lets determine what speed actually is and what the limiting factors are.
 For this we need to look a little more closer at what the Internet is, what we are using it for and how that actually works.

-This whole process takes less than a second and we measure the time it takes for the data to traverse from your device to the server you are getting data from.
-The quicker this time is, the quicker the data will be delivered and the faster your Internet connection will be.
-This is the Latency
+This whole process takes less than a second and we measure this given amount of time it takes for this data to travel there and back in ms milliseconds.
+The quicker this data transfer rate is, the quicker the data will be delivered and the faster your Internet connection will be.
+This measurement is known as the “Latency”.

 - The distance between you and the service you are requesting